Amtrak Floridain

 Floridian Sleeping Car Layout

-This diagram shows the older Viewliner I cars, the “blue ones,” and the Viewliner II, which are similar.
+This diagram shows the older Viewliner I cars, commonly referred to as the “blue ones,” and the Viewliner II, which are similar.
 There is a bathroom at the end, but the room numbers are the same.

 Amtrak Viewliner 1 Sleeper